point-4ward/Home-Assistant/extras/github_resources/readme_files/hardware_software.md

 ### Interfaces
  - Amazon Echo Dot - for voice control.
- - Samsung 7" tablet - for interactive touchscreen access.
- - Comag 10" tablet - for interactive touchscreen access.
+ - 2 x wall mounted tablets - for interactive touchscreen access.
  - Telegram App (on mobiles) - for two-way conversations with homeassistant.